tidelift/jira-integration-example/README.md

 # Creating Jira issues from the Tidelift All Projects Violations JSON Report

-This code uses the Tidelift All Projects Violations JSON report to create or update issues on a specific Jira board.
+This code uses the Tidelift All Projects Violations JSON report to create or update issues on a specific Jira board for a single Tidelift catalog.
 In this example:

 * All violations are grouped by **violating purl** and **project name**.
 * The violation details are added to the issue description in a simplistic